Selecting energy-momentum trace dependent gravity theories with LSS: Numerical results and data analysis

 The difference between the polynomial and the exponential models is also clear when analysing the curves for $\mathcal{F}$ and $\mathcal{G}$ in Fig. \eqref{figurefg}.
 The curves for the exponential models bounces at high redshift values.
 The smaller the $\bar{\beta}$ value, later this bounce happens and the amplitude of oscillation becomes smaller.
 We have checked this bounce is related to the change in the sign of the derivative of the $\bar{\xi}$ function as shown in Fig. \eqref{figurecsi}.
 A visual inspection of both figures reveals this feature.

 We have so far investigated the free model parameters in which the studied $f(R,T)$ models are very close to the $\Lambda$CDM at background level.
 However, concerning the exponential model, even such small $\bar{\beta}$ values are able to leave pathological imprints like oscillations on the $f\sigma_8$ observable.
 We remind now that according to Ref. \cite{Jeakel:2023xlp} the observationally allowed free space parameters in the exponential model can be extended to regions beyond the $\Lambda$CDM limit.
 As mentioned before, the combinations like $\{\bar{\alpha},\bar{\beta} \}=\{1.2,0.3\}, \{1.1,0.45\}$ and $\{1,0.6\}$ are in agreement with background cosmological data.
+These $\{\bar{\alpha},\bar{\beta} \}$ combinations and the $\Lambda$CDM limit characterized by $\{\bar{\alpha},\bar{\beta} \}=\{1.4,0\}.$ are in agreement with background cosmological data within $3\sigma$ of confidence level as shown in \cite{Jeakel:2023xlp}.
+Indeed, in terms of statistical tests that take into account the number of model free parameters, the exponential $f(R,T)$ model with $3$ free parameters, ($H_0, \bar{\alpha}, \bar{\beta}$), will be severely penalized against the flat $\Lambda$CDM with only 2 free parameters ($H_0, \Omega_{m0}$).
 We test therefore the perturbative dynamics with this set of free model parameter values in the exponential model.
-We show in Fig. \eqref{newfsigma8} the $f\sigma_8$ curves for these parameter values (black lines) in comparison to the flat $\Lambda$CDM model with $\Omega_{\Lambda}=0.7$ (the red curve) obtained in the limit $\bar{\beta}=0$ and $\bar{\alpha}=1.4$.
+We show in Fig. \eqref{fs8final} the $f\sigma_8$ curves for these parameter values (black lines) in comparison to the flat $\Lambda$CDM model with $\Omega_{\Lambda}=0.7$ (the red curve) obtained in the limit $\bar{\beta}=0$ and $\bar{\alpha}=1.4$.
 Both black curves have a slightly larger $f \sigma_8$ amplitude at high redshifts but they transit to a suppressed amplitude at small redshifts, in the region where observational data is available.

 Apart from the analysis using the $f \sigma_8$ observable, let us also use equations for the gravitational potential \eqref{potential}, derived in the previous section, in order to compute the Integrated Sachs-Wolfe (ISW) effect of both $f(R,T)$ models and compare it with the prediction of a flat $\Lambda$CDM model with $\Omega_{m0}=0.3$.
 The $H_0$ parameter plays no role in this analysis.
 We calculate the relative amplifications ($Q$) of the ISW effect as